tkim/emsx_api_doc/source/programmable/description.rst

 ==================

 All date format except ``EMSX_QUEUED_TIME`` are in yyyymmdd format.
-All time format except ``EMSX_STRATEGY_END_TIME`` and ``EMSX_STRATEGY_START_TIME`` are in number of seconds from midnight.
+All time format except ``EMSX_STRATEGY_END_TIME`` and `` EMSX_STRATEGY_START_TIME`` are in number of seconds from midnight.

-The Strategy time zone is set using the EMSX<GO> function in the Bloomberg terminal under Routing Defaults section.
+The Strategy time zone is set using the EMSX<GO> function in the Bloomberg terminal under Routing Defaults section inside the Settings menu.
 In the Routing Defaults, the user can select Exchange vs. User time zone for strategy time zone.

 =================================== =================================================================